Bernard H. Bressler

-Bernard H. Bressler FCAHS is a Professor in the Department of Cellular and Physiological Sciences and an Associate Member in the Department of Orthopedics at the University of British Columbia (UBC).
+Bernard H. Bressler FCAHS (born 1944) is a Professor in the Department of Cellular and Physiological Sciences and an Associate Member in the Department of Orthopedics at the University of British Columbia (UBC).

 Bressler has been a provincial and national leader in research, teaching and governance.
 In 2008, Bressler was inducted as a Fellow of the Canadian Academy of Health Sciences and received the Lifetime Achievement Award from LifeSciences BC for his commitment to the commercialization of innovative technologies.
 He is currently a member of the Board of the Canada-Israel Industrial Research & Development Foundation (CIIRDF).

 Early life and education

 Bressler was born in 1944 in Winnipeg, Manitoba.
 He received his BSc from Sir George Williams University (now Concordia University) in 1966.
 He received his MSc in Anatomy (1968) and PhD in Physiology (1972) from the University of Manitoba.
 He completed his postdoctoral studies in Neuroscience at McMaster University.

 Career

 Researcher

 Bressler's research program in skeletal muscle biophysics received support from the Medical Research Council of Canada and the Canadian Institutes for Health Research for 29 years.

 His research focuses on providing new information about the fundamental mechanisms for force production in skeletal muscle.
 Experiments are designed to test some fundamental assumptions of the cross-bridge model as well as the role of the protein troponin C (TnC) in the regulation of calcium sensitivity in striated muscle.

 Part of the research is designed to explore how the level of activation of skeletal muscle is controlled by the calcium binding properties of troponin C – the protein responsible for the initiation of muscle contraction.
 Troponin C has long been associated with the role of an on/off switch which turns a muscle 'on' by binding calcium or 'off' when it releases calcium.
 Bressler's lab found that a shift in the balance between calcium being bound or unbound produces a dramatic drop in the maximal levels of tension development.
 A measurable change in the rate at which tension develops is also observed with this shift in calcium affinity.
 The TnC project is only one of a series of projects designed to study the mechanical properties of cross-bridges.